In it, you can read an interesting (although biased) analysis:

 This principle makes no mention of gender.
 It is valid for men, women, heterosexuals, and homosexuals alike.

 Since a good political discussion or speech should be focused on facts and reasoning, it is certainly unwise to dress in a way that would arouse members of the opposite sex.
-And if you do, you shouldn’t complain about people commenting on your physical appearance.
+And if you do so, you shouldn’t complain about people commenting on your physical appearance.

 Consider now the American Republican politician Aaron Schock (who is objectively really hot despite his political convictions)